manishiwa/android_sideloader/README.md

 ### First Time Setup Steps

-1. The first time you launch Android Sideloader, Windows may warn you that the app is not from a known developer.
+1. The first time you launch Android Sideloader, Windows may warn you that the app is not recognized.
 You will need to click "More Info", then "Run Anyway".

     <figure>